visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 ##### `onViewportLoad` (Function, optional)

 `onViewportLoad` is a function that is called when all tiles in the current viewport are loaded.
-The loaded content (as returned by `getTileData`) for each visible tile is passed as an array to this callback function.
+An array of loaded [Tile](#tile) instances are passed as argument to this function

 - Default: `data => null`